MaryamAsgarinezhad/obsidian/AI/Deep Learning/Generative models.md

 Forward process is a fixed process.
 ![[Pasted image 20240831120345.png]]
 ![[Pasted image 20240831120413.png]]
-After training the denoiser network, we keep aside the noiser and only use denoiser.
+**After training the denoiser network, we keep aside the noise generator and only use denoiser.**

 Forward process: It adds noise the an input, then it becomes noisy!
 **==Noise is a random sample from N(0,1).==**